gabrielhuang/gabrielhuang.github.io/code.md

 Thanks to Alex, Akram, Aristide, David, Dendi, Eugene, Gabriel, Jae, Joao, Liam, Rémi, Rosemary, Shawn, Sina, and Xing for writing all those samples!

-If you use the Thin-8 dataset, please cite our paper:
+If you use the Thin-8 dataset, please cite our [paper on parametric divergences](https://arxiv.org/abs/1708.02511):

 ```
 @article{huang2018parametric,